nofil+website+2.jpg

 I became a historian of immigration after years of witnessing the politics and protests around the Krome Service Processing Center, an immigration detention site in my home community of South Florida.
 Though my current project looks at cases of migrant incarceration from coast to coast, I remain committed to incorporating as much Florida history as possible.

 I’d love to hear from you!
+And if you’re teaching any of my work in your classes, I’d love to talk with your students.
 You can reach me at blnofil@wm.edu.